shayanmoosavi/Quantum-Instant-Coffee/README.md

 ## ⚙️ Configuration

 ### 1- Configuring Directory Structure and Input File Generation
-If you want to customize the list of generated input files, you can do so by writing your own `config.json` file in `user_name` directory.
-The following keys in the `input` section are optional and can be removed if not needed:
+If you want to customize the list of generated input files, you can do so by writing your own `project_config.json` file in `user_name` directory.
+For example, you can remove the soc related directories if you don't need the relativistic calculations.
+However, you must pay attention to the required keys in the `config_validatoin.py` file.
+The default configuration types are defined in `project_config.py` file, which contains the default directory structure and file patterns for input and output files.
-- `relax_input`: The input file for Quantum ESPRESSO relax calculations
-- `nscf_input`: The input file for Quantum ESPRESSO nscf calculations
-- `pdos_input`: The input file for Quantum ESPRESSO pdos calculations
-- `nscf_wannier_input`: The input file for Quantum ESPRESSO nscf calculations for usage in wannier90
-- `pw2wan_input`: The input file for Quantum ESPRESSO pw2wannier90 calculations
-- `wannier_input`: The input file for wannier90 calculations

-The directory structure can also be modified by removing the following optional keys:
-- `pdos`: The directory for pdos calculations
-- `pdos_soc`: The directory for pdos calculations with spin-orbit coupling
-- `wannier`: The directory for wannier calculations
-- `wannier_soc`: The directory for wannier calculations with spin-orbit coupling
-- `strain`: The directory for strain calculations
+It supports four config types of `default`, `bands`, `pdos`, and `wannier`.
+The `default` config type includes all the necessary directories and file patterns for all calculations, while the other three config types only include the necessary directories and file patterns for their respective calculations.
+For example, the `bands` config type only includes the directories and file patterns for the band structure calculations, while the `pdos` config type only includes the directories and file patterns for the projected density of states calculations.

 If you're not happy with the required keys, you can modify the `required_dirs` and `required_patterns` variables in the `config_validation.py` file.
 The `required_dirs` variable contains the list of required directories, while the `required_patterns` variable contains the list of required patterns for the input files.

-The default config:
+The default `project_config.json`
 ```json
 {
   "directory_structure": {